Rajkishorvarma/eventzz/README.md

 ## Eventzz

-Discover seamless event planning with [Your Website Name].
+Discover seamless event planning with EVENTZZ.
 From corporate conferences to weddings, find venues, catering, and entertainment tailored to your needs.
 Connect with trusted vendors for stress-free management.
 Create unforgettable experiences effortlessly with our user-friendly interface.
 Join satisfied clients who trust us for their event needs.

 ## Demo
 - Live